alexmanrique/jekyll-now/_posts/2018-01-05-tips-to-write-clean-code.md

 2 - Avoid large classes, keep number of imports low.
 ---------------------------------
 If you have a lot of imports in a class it means that it has a lot of dependencies and is not cohesive enough, your class has to do one thing also and has to be short.
 A class with more than 200 lines is a candidate to split in two or more classes.
-If the class does more than one thing, like we have commented with methods it's not a good sign.
+If the class does more than one thing it's not a good sign.

 3 - Keep methods short.
 ---------------------------------